Chorus

 Key features:

-- Mobile-First Interface – Optimized for quick interactions and on-the-go task management
+- Mobile-First Interface: Optimized for quick interactions on a phone or tablet

 Tech stack